rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### How many database backups can I request?

 There is no limit on the number of database backups that you can create.

-Note that you may run only one backup at a time.
+**Note**: You may run only one backup at a time.
 Duplicate requests generate a 422 error.

 #### When a Cloud Database is deleted how is the data removed?